ivarref/EnergyExportDatabrowser/README.md

 The importance of access to fossil fuels has not dimished in the years since and the Energy Export Databrowser is ready for a complete overhaul.
 This will be an opportunity for us to exercise our new skills in interactive data visualization and open source collaboration.

+Test to see if Will can push to the repository.

 ----